DeanDodds/milestoneProject3/README.md

 Forking a Github repositary allows you to make a copy that you can work on without effecting the original repository.
 You can fork a repository by:

 1. On GitHub.com, navigate the repository page of the repository you would like to fork
-2. on the top right hand side of the page locate click fork button
+2. On the top right hand side of the page locate click fork button
-3. the copy of this resository should now be in your own repositories
+3. A copy of this resository should now be in your own repositories

 ## Setting up a mongodb database

 To create a mongodb database
-1. first you need to go to the <a href="http://mongodb.com">mongodb.com</a> and create an account.
+1. First you need to go to the <a href="http://mongodb.com">mongodb.com</a> and create an account.
 2. Then you must create a cluster and give it a name - this is the cluster of service the data will run on.
-3. Next you need to select a could provider
+3. Next you need to select a cloud provider
 4. Then select a region
 5. Select the network access
 6. Now you can create you database on the new cluster.
-To begain you selet create your own data from the menu and give the database a name.
+To begin you select create your own data from the menu and give the database a name.
 7. Create your collections
-8. lastly press the insert document button and add the fields and values into that
+8. Lastly press the insert document button and add the fields and values into that

 ## Environment variables and app set up